Are Ferrets Good as Pets?

 - 5 to 6 years old—old age

-They Love Life (and Sleep)
+They Love Life (And Sleep)

 This is the motto of ferrets everywhere: Love life, explore, steal.
 Yes, that's right.
 Some ferrets view anything that's not nailed down as theirs.
 Since they need interaction, consider adopting two instead of just one.
 That way, they can amuse each other when you really don't have time.
-A pair of ferrets are greatly entertaining to watch once they get into a game.
+A pair of ferrets is greatly entertaining to watch once they get into a game.

 Did you know that an undisturbed ferret can sleep nearly the whole day?
 They play hard and snooze hard.
-However, these critters have been known to adapt to their owner's sleeping schedule.
+However, these critters have been known to adapt to their owner's sleeping schedules.
 As a rule, one's pet mustn't give over to a sleepy lifestyle.
 Around 15 hours is enough, and they should be encouraged to remain active.

 When excited or frightened, the animal releases a bad scent.
 Some owners prefer to de-scent their pets and some are sold as “de-scented.”
 However, this procedure removes the anal glands, without any medical benefit to the animal.
 At the end of the day, the operation doesn't solve the stinky issue.
 Ferrets have oil glands in their skin that cause a musky smell.
 A strong odor remains for as long as they remain unsterilized.
 The debate is ongoing.
 Some commercial farms de-scent their ferrets before releasing them into the pet trade, but many European countries have banned the procedure on ethical grounds.

 Even the best-groomed ferret has a musky aura.
 Here are some tips to tone down the smell.